 Diabetes – Most Common Cause of Blindness in Working Age Canadians

 Diabetes is considered a global epidemic, affecting 8.5% of the worldwide adult population.
 By 2025, over 12% of the Canadian population will be living with diabetes.
-Those living with the disease have an elevated risk of eyesight deterioration.
-Chronically high levels of blood sugar can damage the back of the eye (retina) causing swelling, bleeding and scarring which can lead to deterioration and loss of eye sight.
-Diabetic Retinopathy (DR) is a serious, sight-threatening complication of diabetes and is the leading cause of blindness in adults under 60 years of age (working age).
-It is asymptomatic in the early stage, but can quickly progress to more advanced stages, such as diabetic macular edema (DME) or proliferative diabetic retinopathy (PDR); if left untreated, it can lead to severe vision loss, and even blindness.
+Those living with the disease have an elevated risk of vision loss.
+Chronically high levels of blood sugar can damage the back of the eye (retina) causing swelling, bleeding and scarring which can lead to worsening and even loss of eyesight.
+Diabetic Retinopathy (DR) is a serious, sight-threatening complication of diabetes and is the leading cause of blindness in adults under 65 years of age (working age).

 Early detection of DR, by regular screening of the retina, is an effective method of avoiding vision loss from diabetes.
 There are effective therapies that can prevent visual loss and slow the progression of the damage if detected early.
 Therefore, it is critical to screen all people living with diabetes for early or more advanced diabetic retinopathy.